Poka'i Bay Beach Park

 Malaea

-Pokai Bay (view panorama) was originally named Malaea, meaning "calm" or "serene."
+Poka'i Bay (view panorama) × was originally named Malaea, meaning "calm" or "serene."
 Malaea shelters the sandy beach of Nene'u and the site of the temple called Ku'ilioloa Heiau at Kane'ilio Point.
 Dedicated to a dog kupua (spirit), rites performed at the heiau protected those traveling by land and sea.
 At the north end of the bay is Kaupuni Stream, the spawning ground of anae (mullet) which gave Wai'anae (mullet waters) its name.
 The village Poka'i, famous for its coconut grove, once lay near the stream.

-Poka'i Bay Beach Park Overview
+Key Features of Poka'i Bay Beach Park

-Vacation Rentals near Poka'i Bay Beach Park
+Where is Poka'i Bay Beach Park located?